Web content, websites and online resources

 - NARA Guidance on Managing Web Records, National Archives and Records Administration

-- Keeping web records, State Archives & Records NSW
+- How do I manage web recordkeeping in local government?, State Archives & Records NSW

 - Guideline 15: Recordkeeping Strategies for Websites and Web pages (276 KB), Tasmanian Archive & Heritage Office